NicholasBunn/PortableRouter/README.md

 But in the case that you choose to follow these instructions instead - let's get into it :)

 Firstly, I really recommend SSHing into the Pi for these next steps as these commands are so easy to type wrong so I'd rather copy and paste.
 Also, we will need to SSH soon anyways so may as well get going now.
 Remember that if you're pasting into a terminal window you use '**ctrl**' + '**shift**' + '**v**' instead of the normal '**ctrl**' + '**v**'!
-If you've plugged the Pi into you main machine, you can SSH from the terminal using:
+If you've plugged the Pi into your main machine, you can SSH from the terminal using:

 ```
 sudo ssh root@10.70.70.1